maciejs20/IBMCloudPakWorkshop/8-Openshift/1-OpenShift-Lab.md

-## Task #4 - OpenShift Web Console
+## 3 - OpenShift Web Console

-Goto the OpenShift Web Console (use your credentials if necessary)
+Get back to Your VNC client and go to the OpenShift Web Console (use your credentials if necessary)

 ![image-20191012141202613](images/image-20191012141202613-0882322.png)